 - a.
 Different data combined into a common model to provide a broader range of information (formal, informal)

 - b.
 Agile decision making through the collection and analysis of real time data.

-c.
-Creater understanding of

 - c.
 Greater understanding of the market

 - d.
 Big Data analysis

 - e.
 Business intelligence